 We were party to a registration rights agreement, pursuant to which we granted demand registration rights, short-form registration rights and piggyback registration rights to Arkin Dermatology, our controlling shareholder.
 All fees, costs and expenses of underwritten registrations are expected to be borne by us.
 This registration rights agreement expired on February 5, 2023.
-Our audit committee and board of directors have approved the renewal of the registration rights agreement on substantially the same terms as the agreement that expired, and the Company has convened a shareholder meeting for March 30, 2023 to approve the execution of the renewed registration rights agreement.
+Our audit committee and board of directors have approved the renewal of the registration rights agreement on substantially the same terms as the agreement that expired, and our shareholders approved this renewal at a special shareholder meeting held on March 30, 2023.